K10K30/Elo-CDF-Computation/README.md

-## Invariant Cumulative Function of the ELO Rating System
+## Stationary Distribution of the ELO Rating System for two players

 ### Description
-This repository contains the implementation of the invariant cumulative function of the ELO rating system.
-The project involves the numerical solution of the ELO rating system's invariant cumulative function using various mathematical and computational techniques.
+This repository contains the implementation of the stationary distribution of the ELO rating system.
+The project focuses on the numerical approximation of the stationary cumulative distribution function (CDF) associated with the ELO rating system, utilizing various mathematical and computational methods.

 ### Features
-- **Meshing Functions**: Functions for meshing and construction of the system matrix.
+- **Meshing Functions**: Tools for generating meshes and constructing the system matrix.
-- **Newton-Raphson Method**: Implementation of the Newton-Raphson method to find the inverse of function `g`.
+- **Newton-Raphson Method**: Implementation of the Newton-Raphson method to compute the inverse of the function `g`.
-- **System Solver**: Methods to construct and solve the linear system representing the ELO rating system in order to obtain the Elo CDF.
+- **System Solver**: Methods to build and solve the linear system representing the ELO rating system to obtain the stationary distribution.
-- **Grid Convergence Study**: Analysis of grid convergence.
+- **Grid Convergence Study**: Analysis of grid convergence to assess the accuracy of numerical approximations.
-- **Statistical Analysis**: Calculation of expected values, second moments, and variance.
+- **Statistical Analysis**: Computation of expected values, second moments, and variance.
-- **Symmetry Tests**: Tests for the symmetry of the ELO CDF.
+- **Symmetry Tests**: Procedures for testing the symmetry of the stationary distribution.
-- **Elo Conjecture Test**: Testing Elo's assumption on match expected outcome and rating difference.
+- **Elo Conjecture Test**: Evaluation of Elo's conjecture regarding the relationship between expected match outcomes and rating differences.
-- **ELO vs. Normal Distribution**: Comparison of ELO CDF with the normal distribution CDF.
+- **ELO vs. Normal Distribution**: Comparison between the stationary distribution of the ELO system and the normal distribution.
-- **Dependency Studies**: Examination of the independence of mean and variance in relation to the constant `k`.
+- **Dependency Studies**: Investigation of the relationship between the mean, variance, and the adjustment factor \(K\).

 ### Dependencies
 - NumPy